- Subject Area

 - Age Group

 If you’ve completed the first semester of this Cisco Certified Network Associate (CCNA) course, you’ll be well placed to continue onto this second stage of the programme and continue to advance your skills and knowledge in computer networks and engineering.

-In this second semester of the CCNA course – Routing & Switching Essentials – you’ll explore the architecture, components, and operations of routers and switches in a small network, as well as learning how to configure a router and a switch for basic functionality.
+In this second semester of the CCNA course – Routing and Switching Essentials – you’ll explore the architecture, components and operations of routers and switches in a small network, as well as learning how to configure a router and a switch for basic functionality.

 There are no formal requirements for this Cisco Networking course, but you should ideally have Level 2 qualifications (or equivalent) in English and Maths to gain the most from the programme.